Our Top Picks for Ride-On Toys as Pre-Balance Bikes

 FULL REVIEW: Chillafish Bunzi

 With a single wheel in front and two close-set wheels in back, the Bunzi was the least stable of the bunch, but still popular with our testers 16-months+ who didn’t seem to mind and never actually fell over.
-Because it’s less stable than the others, we recommend that you don’t have your child ride it until they are a confident walker/runner.
+Because it’s less stable than the others, we recommend that you don’t have your toddler ride it until they are a confident walker/runner.

 In addition to being a cute and quality ride-on toy suitable for indoor or outdoor use, the Bunzi converts to a balance bike.
 As a ride-on toy, the seat height is set at 8.6″, while in balance bike mode, it’s set to 9.8″.
 There is no seat height “range” – there’s only one seat height for each mode.